-In the government-wide financial statements, long-term debt and other long-term thes be the sentence of cobligations are reported as liabilities in the statement of net position.
-Long-term debt was paid in full during fiscal year 2013.
+In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the statement of net position.

 In the fund financial statements, the face of the debt issued, premiums, or discounts are reported as other financing sources/uses.